-Knowing the best practices and following our step-by-step instructions will take anyone far.
+Knowing the best practices and following our step-by-step instructions and email introduction examples will take anyone far.
 However, suppose you are a super-connector or meet lots of new people in your inbox.
 In that case, there's still a high amount of repetitive writing involved in building your professional relationships via email.

 With Flowrite, you can make intros or reply to them faster than ever.
-Just provide a couple of bullet points and let our AI-powered writing tool turn those into a ready-to-send email – right in your inbox.
+Just provide a couple of bullet points, choose email introduction template, and let our AI writing tool turn those into a ready-to-send email – right in your inbox.

 Share the article